modelop/modelop-migration-scripts/Upgrade -> 3.3.2/README.md

 Execute Migration Scripts: The generated MongoDB migration scripts are executed on the target environment to perform the necessary database updates.

-### Prerequisites

-- All Application Forms must already be migrated to the new 3.3.2 format.

-- Admin ModelOp Center Browser Access: You must have access to the MOC admin browser access to generate the input file with existing ApplicationForms.

-- Backup: Ensure you have a backup of both the StoredModel collection and Application Forms before proceeding.

-- Python: Ensure Python 3.8 or + ,   is installed and configured on your system.

-- MongoDB Access: You must have access to the MongoDB instance that contains the application forms and stored models.

 ---